 Why Visit Premier Image Cosmetic and Laser Surgery for PRP Therapy?

 Dr. Louis DeJoseph is a triple board-certified plastic surgeon who offers PRP therapy and other hair restoration options at Premier Image Cosmetic and Laser Surgery in Atlanta, Georgia.
-Dr. Louis DeJoseph has helped countless patients, both women, and men, get their hair and their confidence back through FUT hair transplants.
+Dr. Louis DeJoseph has helped countless patients, both women and men, get their hair and their confidence back through FUT hair transplants.
 He’s now doing the same with PRP therapy.